“This is the kind of job where you just can’t rest on your laurels. You have to keep learning and progressing.”

 I came in and straight away was dealing with a paediatric cardiac arrest scenario, and then onto a trauma one.

-I remember looking up and seeing everyone from GNAAS stood around watching.
+I remember looking up and seeing everyone from GNAAS standing around watching.
 It felt like the whole world was there.
 I now know that it was all about increasing the pressure and seeing how we reacted.

 What do you do in your spare time?